Mutiny on the warship "STOROZHEVOYA"

 On 8 November 1975, as was customary in the USSR, Riga hosted another large-scale celebration of the anniversary of the Bolshevik Revolution.
 Nobody, even in their wildest nightmares, could have imagined that the 58th anniversary of the Revolution would go down in the history of Latvia and the USSR as something unprecedented and unprecedented - a mutiny on board the Storoževoj, a large anti-submarine ship.
 For 15 years, the USSR denied that a mutiny had taken place on board.

-As usual on such holidays, battleships and submarines of the USSR navy anchored on the Daugava near Riga Castle.
-One of them is Storoževoj, "bolshoi protivolodočnij korabļ" or large minesweeper.
-Thus, the 36-year-old zampolite (head of political work education) or third-rank captain Mikhail Sablin decides to start a new revolution and become its leader, go with the whole ship to the cradle of the revolution in Petrograd or Leningrad and light a new revolution fire.
-He seems to be a panicked idealist who has carefully studied all the works of the classics of Marxism-Leninism and is able to quote them accurately and precisely if necessary.
-Sablin is convinced that the Communist Gene Brezhnev and his clique have betrayed the ideals of revolution and communism, become corrupt through and lead the country to the abyss.
-And so the country can only be saved by a new revolution and someone has to start and lead it.
+As usual at such celebrations, the battleships and submarines of the USSR Navy were anchored in the Daugava near Riga Castle.
+One of them is the "Storozhevoj", "bolshoy protivolodochnyj korabl" or large anti-submarine ship.
+So the 36-year-old zampolit (deputy commander for political work) or third-rank captain Mikhail Sablin decides to start a revolution and become its leader, to go with the whole ship to the cradle of the revolution, Petrograd or Leningrad, and light the fire of a new revolution among the masses.
+He seems to be a staunch idealist who has carefully studied all the works of the classics of Marxism-Leninism and is able to quote them accurately and precisely when necessary.
+Sablin is convinced that the General Secretary of the Communist Party, Brezhnev, and his clique have betrayed the ideals of the revolution and communism, have become thoroughly corrupt, and are leading the country towards the abyss.
+And that's why only a new revolution can save the country, and someone must start and lead it.

-Sublin manages to convince part of the ship's crew that his idea is correct, and the ship's captain and some officers who do not want to take part in the event and show no active resistance are locked up in separate rooms of the ship.
+Sablin manages to convince part of the ship's crew of the correctness of his idea, the ship's captain and some of the officers, who do not want to participate in this event and do not show any active resistance, are locked in separate rooms of the ship.

-Sablin addresses the ship's crew and calls to raise the anchor and go to Leningrad, towards a new and beautiful future.
-As he has won the respect and trust of the ship's crew, he succeeds, not without some careful preparation.
-One of the officers manages to escape and land on one of the ship's ropes on a nearby submarine, where it raises an alarm about the riot on the ship.
-At first, no one wants to believe in something so fantastic ....
+On November 8, 1975, Sablin addresses the ship's crew and invites them to weigh anchor and sail to Leningrad, towards a new and beautiful future.
+Since he has won the respect and trust of the ship's crew, he succeeds, although not without some careful preparations.
+One of the officers manages to escape and descend onto a nearby submarine using one of the ship's ropes, where he raises the alarm about a mutiny on board.
+At first, no one wants to believe in something so fantastic...

-Storoževoj raises the anchor and without a pilot, under the direction of Sabļinas, goes down the Daugava and, passing the Daugavgrīva lighthouse, goes in full direction in the direction of Kolka Cape and the Irbe Strait.
-While an alarm is being set ashore and hastily reported to Moscow, the ship only interferes with the free waters of the Baltic Sea illuminated by camouflage lights.
-It doesn't take long and the other ships of the navy start to chase it, bombers take off from Rumbula airport and the genius Brezhnev from Moscow gives a command - to bomb and sink the ship!
+“Storozhevoj” weighs anchor and, without a pilot, under the guidance of Sablin, goes down the Daugava and, passing the Daugavgrīva lighthouse, goes at full speed in the direction of Cape Kolka and the Irbe Strait.
+While the alarm is raised on the shore and Moscow is hurriedly reported, the ship, illuminated only by camouflage lights, rushes towards the open waters of the Baltic Sea.
+It does not take long before other ships of the navy begin to pursue it, bombers take off from Rumbula airport and General Secretary Brezhnev himself gives the command from Moscow – to bomb and sink the ship!

-The Irbe Strait is covered by a thick fog and it temporarily saves Storozhev.
-Due to the fog of the plane, the persecutors are considered refugees and a false fire is discovered, the court - the misunderstanding is cleared up and the persecution continues with full vigor.
+The Irbe Strait area is covered in thick fog, which temporarily saves the “Storoževa”.
+Due to the fog, the aircraft mistakes the pursuers for fugitives and discovers erroneous fire, but the misunderstanding is cleared up and the pursuit continues in full force.

-The strike planes in the air are being lifted from Tukums airfield, because there are suspicions that the pilots in the air do not understand why they have to bomb their own and hesitate incomprehensibly, not wanting to comply with the order.
-The percussion aircraft are ordered to damage the steering gear of the fleeing ship so that it can be stopped.
-Bombs are thrown and one of them hits the steering gear and the ship is no longer able to escape ... it is occupied by paratroopers.
+The attack planes stationed there are taken into the air from the Tukums airfield, because there is a suspicion that the pilots in the air do not understand why their own people must be bombed and are inexplicably hesitating, not wanting to carry out the order.
+The attack planes are ordered to damage the steering gear of the fleeing ship in order to stop it.
+Bombs are dropped and one of them hits the steering gear and the ship is no longer able to continue its escape... it is taken over by paratroopers.

-Such grandiose military activity almost in the middle of the Baltic Sea is causing panic at the Swedish military observatory on the island of Faro near Gotland.
-They are stunned and are already waiting for a military strike, seeing a squadron of warships coming in their direction and serious aviation forces with them.
-But after stopping the fleeing ship, everything calms down, the Swedes can wipe out their sweat of fear ....
+Such grandiose military activities almost in the middle of the Baltic Sea cause panic at the Swedish military observation station on the island of Faro near Gotland.
+They are stunned and are already expecting a military strike, seeing a squadron of warships coming in their direction, accompanied by serious aviation forces.
+However, after stopping the fleeing ship, everything calms down, the Swedes can wipe off their sweat of fear....

-The arrested ship's crew is taken to Riga for questioning, where it is being processed by the KGB, but the main rebel Sablin is taken to Moscow and placed in Lefortovo prison.
-There he is charged with treason, for wanting to go to Sweden with the whole ship and for other sins.
-He is sentenced and executed, and even his family still do not know where his grave is.
+The arrested ship's crew is taken to Riga for interrogation, where it is subjected to processing by the KGB, but the main mutineer Sablin is kept in the Karosta guardhouse for two weeks under a different surname, taken to Moscow and placed in Lefortovo prison.
+There he is charged with treason, the desire to escape with the entire ship to Sweden, and other sins.
+He is sentenced and executed, even his family to this day does not know where his grave is.

-Storoževoj's crew was punished and disbanded.
-However, with rumors that something bad had happened on board to turn a blind eye to foreigners, Storozhevoj ran demonstratively along the northern shores of the Baltic Sea, demonstrating to everyone that everything was in order.
-For 15 years, the USSR stubbornly denied that a riot had taken place on board.
+The crew of the “Storozhevoy” was punished and disbanded.
+However, since rumors spread that something bad had happened on the ship, in order to deceive foreigners, the “Storozhevoy” demonstratively sailed along the northern shores of the Baltic Sea, demonstrating to everyone that everything was in perfect order.
+The USSR stubbornly denied for 15 years that there had been a mutiny on the ship.

-The speed of the ship is 32 knots, it is propelled by 4 gas turbine engines.
+The ship's speed is 32 knots, and it is propelled forward by 4 gas turbine engines.

 Crew – 180 sailors.